transformerlab/transformerlab-docs/for-teams/advanced-install/email.md

 sidebar_position: 10
 ---

-You can configure Transformer Lab to have access to email so that it can send invites and signup confirmation emails as part of the Auth workflow.
+You can configure Transformer Lab to have access to email so that it can send invites and signup confirmation emails as part of the team invite workflow.

 ## Enabling Email